RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 The assistants will be instructed by the referee.

 > [!NOTE]
-> Please, check the [*Competition Tasks Evaluation*](#competition-tasks-evaluation) section for further information about the assistant selection process.
+> Please, check the [*Regular Tasks Evaluation*](#regular-tasks-evaluation) section for further information about the assistant selection process.

 ### Operators